 Further details about each project can be found under Featured Researcher Profiles.

 ***The programme will not accept new funding applications***

-The Irish Research Council Marie Skłodowska-Curie Actions (MSCA) COFUND Postdoctoral Fellowship Programme entitled CAROLINE – ‘Collaborative Research Fellowships for a Responsive and Innovative Europe’ will provide experienced researchers* with an opportunity to obtain a prestigious research mobility and career development fellowship.
-Successful candidates will carry out research either in Ireland or abroad and will gain inter-sectoral and interdisciplinary exposure through this programme.
+The Irish Research Council Marie Skłodowska-Curie Actions (MSCA) COFUND Postdoctoral Fellowship Programme entitled CAROLINE – ‘Collaborative Research Fellowships for a Responsive and Innovative Europe’ provides experienced researchers* with an opportunity to obtain a prestigious research mobility and career development fellowship.
+Successful candidates carry out research either in Ireland or abroad and gain inter-sectoral and interdisciplinary exposure through this programme.

-CAROLINE will attract experienced researchers from any discipline to conduct research relevant to the themes of the United Nations 2030 Agenda for shared economic prosperity, social development, and environmental protection.
-The 17 goals within Agenda 2030 are relevant for researchers across all academic disciplines and will be of interest to researchers with diverse career objectives in mind, including those within academia, civic society, and industry.
+CAROLINE funds experienced researchers from any discipline to conduct research relevant to the themes of the United Nations 2030 Agenda for shared economic prosperity, social development, and environmental protection.
+The 17 goals within Agenda 2030 are relevant for researchers across all academic disciplines and of interest to researchers with diverse career objectives in mind, including those within academia, civic society, and industry.

-A key feature of the programme is collaboration between the academic sector, non-governmental organisations and international organisations.
-The scope of potential organisations for inter-sectoral collaboration in terms of their mission is intended to be broad, and will speak to one or more of the goals under Agenda 2030.
-Potential partner organisations are not limited to ‘development-orientated’ NGOs or those working in support of developing countries.
+A key feature of the programme is collaboration between the academic sector, non-governmental organisations, and international organisations.
+The scope of organisations for inter-sectoral collaboration in terms of their mission is intentionally broad and speaks to one or more of the goals under Agenda 2030.
+Partner organisations are not limited to ‘development-orientated’ NGOs or those working in support of developing countries.